Bimini: Notable residents

 There is rumor of the famed Chicano civil rights lawyer, Oscar Zeta Acosta, of Fear and Loathing in Las Vegas fame potentially meeting his end after returning from the island of Bimini to Key Biscayne in 1974 during a failed attempt to smuggle drugs.
 According to the story told to Hunter S. Thompson, upon their boat nearly reaching the shoreline of the southern tip Key Biscayne, Acosta and his companions were ambushed when they suddenly found themselves surrounded by bright lights from boats that "appeared out of nowhere".
 Gunfire erupted and one of Acosta's companions was immediately killed by being shot in the head.
 Acosta, acting quickly, floored the boat's throttle and plowed into and over one of the ambusher's boats and, upon making it to shore, he grabbed a small suitcase likely containing drugs and ran off inland into the island.
-It is worth noting that the veracity of this story was deemed questionable by Thompson, as he had heard it secondhand from the individual whose boat Acosta had borrowed for the smuggling attempt.
-This came to represent one of a number of possible Acosta sightings that Thompson had been told of, which he which would term "buffalo sightings", from all around the world following Acosta's official disappearance in 1974 under suspicious circumstances.
+The veracity of this story was deemed questionable by Thompson, as he had heard it secondhand from the individual whose boat Acosta had borrowed for the smuggling attempt.
+This came to represent one of a number of possible Acosta sightings that Thompson had been told of, which he would term "buffalo sightings", from all around the world following Acosta's official disappearance in 1974 under suspicious circumstances.

 In May 1987, Colorado Senator Gary Hart's presidential bid was derailed after media reports exposed a relationship with model Donna Rice.
 A well known photo of Rice sitting on Hart's lap on one of Bimini's docks was published by the National Enquirer after Hart suspended his presidential campaign.

 Jody Weech, Miss Commonwealth Bahamas 1992, was from Bimini.
 She made the Top 10 in the Miss World contest in Sun City, South Africa.
 She received the title Miss World Caribbean.

+V. J. Edgecombe, current National Basketball Association (NBA) player for the Philadelphia 76ers, was born and spent his childhood in Bimini.
+Edgecombe described himself as "[coming] from nothing", living off a generator due to limited electricity.
+He migrated to the United States when he was in ninth grade, originally settling in Florida.